 A Few Fun Facts About Fireworks

-Fireworks are enjoyed in the modern day all over the world.
-We use them in celebration of many different festivities including the arrival of a new calendar year.
+Fireworks are enjoyed worldwide today.
+We use them to celebrate many different festivities, including the arrival of a new calendar year, Independence Day and much more!

-Now let’s look at some awesome firework facts that will spark your attention.
+Now, let’s look at some awesome fireworks facts that will spark your attention.

 Where do fireworks originate from?